dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 - Seasonal impact: Summer might typically see increased production and trade of industrial alcohols and fatty acids due to higher demand in related industries.
 - Economic factors: Ohio has a significant manufacturing sector, and the model might be accounting for expected growth in industries that use these chemicals.
 - Market trends: There could be an anticipated increase in demand for these products due to their use in sanitizers, cleaning products, or industrial processes.
+- The neural network's multiple layers allow it to learn intricate patterns in how the features 'State', 'Commodity name', 'Fiscal year', 'Fiscal quarter', and 'Season' interact, potentially capturing realistic seasonal and commodity-specific trends in Ohio's chemical industry trade
 While the prediction is still notably higher than the actual value, it's within a more reasonable range and could reflect potential growth or seasonal peaks in this specific commodity trade.

 ## Interesting Features